vvision/R4D2/arduino/README.md

 #Configurations

 Configuration must be applied with wireless proto shield in usb mode and the emptySketch running on it.
+On GNU/Linux, you can use picocom (ex: picocom -lc /dev/ttyACM0).

 * Coordinator